mullerdavid/ctf_writeups/_learn/forensics24/Exercise1/WRITEUP.md

 # Looking around
 After login, it is just a simple Windows machine.
-Nothing susupicious on the desktop.
+Nothing suspicious on the desktop.

 ![](screenshots/1.png)